tomtvr/webex-embedded-apps/README.md

 Once the shared url is set, you can click on Open Together, which will then share the app with your friends in the meeting.

 ## Example Code
-The code we have provide should show some example APIs that are available within the Webex Embedded App framework.
+The code provided shows some example APIs that are available within the Webex Embedded App framework.

-It sets a selection of app listeners and responds with some interesting UI changes.
+There are 4 main files:
+* index.html
+* index.js
+* shared.html
+* shared.js

+The index.html file contains the initiator page for the app.
+This will be shown to the user who starts the embedded app.
+The index.js contains functions to be able to set the shared url  within the Webex embedded app.

+The shared.html file is the file that is shared with all participants in the meeting.
+The shared.js file has some examples of using the event listeners and also getting user information.